Val-de-Grâce (church): History

 The project advanced slowly, because Anne had fallen from the favour of King Louis XIII, largely because she had not given him an heir.
 She maintained a secret correspondence with her family in Spain, and with the royal court of England and the House of Lorraine.
 She and her intrigues were soon discovered by the prime minister, Cardinal Richelieu.
-Her correspondence was monitored, and the King for a time forbade Anne to visit the abbey, But in 1638, Anne, at the age of thirty-seven, after twenty-two years of marriage, became pregnant with Louis' heir, the future Louis XIV of France, and with his birth everything changed for the Queen.
+Her correspondence was monitored, and the King for a time forbade Anne to visit the abbey, But in 1638, Anne, at the age of thirty-seven, after twenty-two years of marriage, became pregnant with Louis' heir, the future Louis XIV, and with his birth everything changed for the Queen.